-The Calvin Coolidge Presidential Foundation is proud to announce a new debate tournament specifically for Idaho high school students.
-Mark your calendars for the Calvin Coolidge Constitution Day Idaho Invitational, a one-day tournament to be held on Saturday, September 17 at the Wood River High School in Hailey, Idaho.
-The topic is free speech and the specific resolution is “Resolved: Congress should repeal Section 230 of the Communications Decency Act.”
+The Calvin Coolidge Presidential Foundation is proud to announce the 2nd Annual Calvin Coolidge Constitution Day Idaho Invitational, a one-day tournament that will be held on Saturday, September 30 at the Wood River High School in Hailey, Idaho.

 Tournament details are below:

-The research brief for this tournament is available for download here.
+The research brief can be downloaded here.
 The purpose of the brief is to help you get started on your case preparation.
 You are welcome and encouraged to use the brief as a starting point and build upon it by doing your own research and case-writing.
 You are not limited to the arguments and sources in the brief.

 Format and Style